Moyhe/Auth_user_API/README.md

     php artisan migrate

+7.to generate jwt secret use this command

+    ./vendor/bin/sail artisan jwt:secret

-7.Test the Application, run this command
+8.Test the Application, run this command

     php artisan test

-8 to generate jwt secret use this command

-    ./vendor/bin/sail artisan jwt:secret